Template Haskell tutorial

 But this approach seems quite fragile for my taste.
 (What if we later define

-somewhere in the same module?)
+z somewhere in the same module?)

 Capturable names are sometimes useful.
 For example, the hamlet

-template system allows to use this syntax #{name}
+template system allows to use this syntax #{name} to refer to values in a

 template.
 The template then generates Haskell code where such names come out